BigfootACA/simple-init/docs/en/config/boot.md

 Specifies whether to get boot items from the UEFI boot manager and add them to the boot menu.

-Enumerated startup items are not saved.
+Enumerated boot items are not saved.

 The enumerated boot items are named `uefi_bootXXXX`